avigad/mathematics_in_lean_source/README.md

  and the [Read the Docs theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/) to generate the HTML and PDF versions of the textbook.

-Finally, we use another Python script to deploy the contents to the [user repository](https://github.com/leanprover-community/mathematics_in_lean).
+Finally, we use another script to deploy the contents to the [user repository](https://github.com/leanprover-community/mathematics_in_lean).